-Accordingly, the Commission changed its long standing recommendation that the legacy datums continue to be used within the Region, recommending that the decision to convert datums be made on a county-by-county basis by the county land information system managers and the county land information councils.
+Accordingly, the Commission changed its long-standing recommendation that the legacy datums continue to be used within the Region, recommending that the decision to convert datums be made on a county-by-county basis by the county land information system managers and the county land information councils.

-On January 19 of 2017, Milwaukee County entered into an agreement with the Commission to proceed with the conversion of the legacy horizontal datum to the new Federal datum.
-It is expected that the horizontal conversion will be completed by the end of August of 2017.
+On January 19, 2017, Milwaukee County entered into an agreement with the Commission to proceed with the conversion of the legacy horizontal datum to the new Federal datum.
+On September 18, 2017, the Commission completed the horizontal conversion with each monumented USPLSS corner throughout Milwaukee County now containing coordinates referenced on both NAD27 and NAD83/2011.
+Furthermore, it is also expected that the vertical conversion from NGVD29 to NAVD88 will be completed this winter.

-Lastly, the Commission has also been working with the Milwaukee Land Information Office assisting them with the conversion procedures and techniques that would allow transformation of the existing base mapping data layers to the new Federal datums.
+The Commission continues to assist the Milwaukee Land Information Office with conversion procedures and techniques that would allow transformation of the existing base mapping data layers to the new Federal datums.

-MGH/EAL/dd

-2017 Milwaukee County Annual Report (00237645.DOC)
+MGH/LKH/TMS/mid 2018 Milwaukee County Annual Report (00242749.DOC)